Manny Ott: Club career

 In January 2019, Ott joined Ratchaburi Mitr Phol in the Thai League 1.
 However, in February, he sustained a shin injury during preseason training and was expected to be sidelined for three months.
 As of August, he remained sidelined.
 On 2 October, Ott made his Thai League 1 debut entering as a second-half substitute for compatriot Amin Nazari in a 2–2 draw with Sukhothai.
 On 20 October, he started in Ratchaburi's home match against Bangkok United which also ended in a 2–2 draw.

 Ott re-joined Ceres–Negros on 6 February 2020.
 On 11 February, he started in Ceres' first AFC Cup match of the season against Cambodian champions Svay Rieng.
 As Ott was dribbling towards the goal, his teammate Bienve Marañón stole the ball and scored the third goal in their 4–0 win.
 He was credited with an assist for the play.
 When Ceres–Negros became United City after an ownership change in mid-2020, the Ott brothers were re-signed by the new owners.
 In their last PFL match of the season, he scored the consolation goal in their 2–1 loss to Kaya–Iloilo, the club's first domestic defeat in two years.
 Nonetheless, United City won the 2020 PFL.
 In December 2020, United City announced that Ott transferred to a Malaysian club.

 Malaysia Super League club Melaka United announced the signing of Ott in January 2021.

 He signed with Terengganu for the 2022 season, and Kedah Darul Aman for the 2023 season.

+He rejoined Terengganu for the 2024 season.